 Tanner summarised it perfectly, “We aim to be ‘steady as she goes’, which is why we invest in assets with a track record […] and support the dividend promise which is still a major feature for our investors.”

-Going forwards, the Company will explore more options following its takeover by Foresight earlier in the year.
+Going forwards, the Company will explore more options following its change of financial advisor, to Foresight, earlier in the year.
 Additionally, it will look to involve itself more heavily outside of the UK, with a pipeline of potential assets amounting to around £200 million, with this predominantly being made up of wind assets.

 Dividends and risks